 Using blinds and curtains allows you to add colour to your room without losing the benefits that shutters provide.
-Your curtains don’t need to be functioning, two panels of material either side of the window frame will give you the colour boost you have been missing.
+Your curtains don’t need to be functioning, two panels of material either side of the window frame will give you the colour boost you’ve been missing.

 - They Add Another Layer of Privacy

 Pair your shutters with a heavy drape to create another level of privacy and darkness.
-While plantation shutters do a great job of blocking out daylight, adding a drape over the top will give you another layer of darkness.
+While plantation shutters do a great job of light control, adding a drape over the top will give you another layer of darkness.
 This also helps make the room feel a lot cosier in cooler months.